Salvia officinalis

 Salvia officinalis is among the oldest documented Anatolian healing plants.
 Hittite cuneiform tablets from Hattuša name it and prescribe it.
 The continuous practice has not broken since.

 On the skin, sage is clarifying, mildly astringent, cool.
-In bath and hair traditions it has carried for millennia.
-Bithyné's Sage Blanc line draws directly from this Hittite-Anatolian lineage.
+In bath and hair traditions it has carried for millennia — a quiet thread running unbroken from the Hittite tablets to the Anatolian household today.

 Properties: clarifying, gently antibacterial, settling.
 Traditional uses span skin tonic, hair rinse, bath infusion, throat care.